IGAWorksDev/dfinery-android-sdk/docs/en/push_notification.md

 > Once created, the setting information for the notification channel is not changed through code, except for information such as name and description.
 Also, please note that the settings information for notification channels can be changed by the user.

 ### Register the created notification channel ID
-Use DfineryConfig's `setDefaultNotificationChannelId()` method to register the ID of the notification channel you created.
+Use DfineryConfig's `setDefaultNotificationChannelId()` method or set in your `res/values/dfinery.xml` to register the ID of the notification channel you created.

 <details open>
   <summary>Java</summary>